syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 {% endhighlight %}

 {% endtabs %}

+## Inserting an image in an existing document

 You can also add images into an existing PDF document using the below code snippet.